Updated April 14, 2026 | Sensei Sandy BJJ | Tannersville, NY

 Most families need something that starts right after school hours, not another late-evening obligation.

-For most new families, the best first class is the kids 4:00 PM lane.
-It lines up with the afternoon window parents are trying to solve and creates a repeatable habit instead of a once-in-a-while activity.
+For most new families, the best first class is the 5:00 PM Youth Class.
+It keeps the afternoon window manageable and creates a repeatable habit instead of a once-in-a-while activity.

-Jiu jitsu is not just exercise.
+Jiu jitsu is more than exercise.
 Kids learn how to move with control, how to listen in a coached room, and how to stay composed around other people.

 Beginner-Friendly Matters